spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/glue-api-howtos/configuring-visibility-of-the-included-section.md

   - /v2/docs/en/ht-configuring-visibility-included-section-201903
 ---

 Responses of Spryker Glue REST API can return the **included** and **relationships** sections.
 The sections contain additional information on the resource requested.
 Such information is presented in the form of related resources.
-For example, if you request information on products, the sections can include such additional related resources as image sets, prices, availability information etc.
+For example, if you request information on products, the sections can include such additional related resources as image sets, prices, and availability information.

 {% info_block infoBox %}